jeffknupp/blog/in_progress/devops2.md

-Thought experiment: You and your technical co-founder just finished your MVP and got some angel investors.
-You need to further build out your product.
-For your next *technical* hire, do you hire a) a sysadmin, b) a DBA, c) a release engineer, or d) a developer.
-I can probably count on one hand the number of startups that have more DBAs than developers.
-Why?
-Because, while it's possible for a developer to do a passable job as a part-time DBA from the moment they're hired, the reverse is simply not true.

 ### I never said "Developers are better than everyone else"

 Nor did I say they are *more important*, or valuable somehow.
 I merely said they have higher *utility* than other positions